Tholin: Naturally

-As illustrated to the right, tholins are thought to form in nature through a chain of chemical reactions known as pyrolysis and radiolysis.
+As illustrated, tholins are thought to form in nature through a chain of chemical reactions known as pyrolysis and radiolysis.
 This begins with the dissociation and ionization of molecular nitrogen (N_{2}) and methane (CH_{4}) by energetic particles and solar radiation.
 This is followed by the formation of ethylene, ethane, acetylene, hydrogen cyanide, and other small simple molecules and small positive ions.
 Further reactions form benzene and other organic molecules, and their polymerization leads to the formation of an aerosol of heavier molecules, which then condense and precipitate on the planetary surface below.

 Tholins formed at low pressure tend to contain nitrogen atoms in the interior of their molecules, while tholins formed at high pressure are more likely to have nitrogen atoms located in terminal positions.

 Tholins may be a major constituent of the interstellar medium.
 On Titan, their chemistry is initiated at high altitudes and participates in the formation of solid organic particles.

 These atmospherically derived substances are distinct from ice tholin II, which are formed instead by irradiation (radiolysis) of clathrates of water and organic compounds such as methane (CH_{4}) or ethane (C_{2}H_{6}).
 The radiation-induced synthesis on ice are independent of temperature.

 Models show that, even when far from UV radiation of a star, cosmic ray doses may be fully sufficient to convert carbon-containing ice grains entirely to complex organics in less than the lifetime of the typical interstellar cloud.

 Biological significance

 Some researchers have speculated that Earth may have been seeded by organic compounds early in its development by tholin-rich comets, providing the raw material necessary for life to develop.
 (See Miller–Urey experiment for discussion.)
 Tholins do not exist naturally on present-day Earth due to the oxidizing properties of the free oxygen component of its atmosphere ever since the Great Oxygenation Event around 2.4 billion years ago.

-Laboratory experiments suggest that tholins near large pools of liquid water that might persist for thousands of years could facilitate the formation of prebiotic chemistry to take place, and has implications for the origins of life on Earth and possibly other planets.
+Laboratory experiments suggest that tholins near large pools of liquid water that might persist for thousands of years could facilitate prebiotic chemistry, and have implications for the origins of life on Earth and possibly other planets.
 Also, as particles in the atmosphere of an exoplanet, tholins affect the light scatter and act as a screen for protecting planetary surfaces from ultraviolet radiation, affecting habitability.
 Laboratory simulations found derived residues related to amino acids as well as urea, with important astrobiological implications.

 On Earth, a wide variety of soil bacteria are able to use laboratory-produced tholins as their sole source of carbon.
 Tholins could have been the first microbial food for heterotrophic microorganisms before autotrophy evolved.